radio-pi/radio-pi.github.io/_posts/2024-03-10-setup-a-radio-pi.md

 category: tutorial
 ---

-THIS IS OUTDATET CHECKOUT THE UPDATED GUIDE [HERE]( /2024-03-10-setup-a-radio-pi )

 The hardware I used for this tutorial is the [Raspberry Pi 4 B]( https://www.raspberrypi.com/products/raspberry-pi-4-model-b/ ) and the [HiFiBerry DAC+]( https://www.hifiberry.com/dacplus/ ).
 If you use other hardware like a USB sound card you might need to adapt parts of this tutorial.